ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/templates/synchronize_templates.rst

 Control Panel Location: Templates > Synchronize Templates This section of the Control Panel allows you to synchronize templates stored in the database with their text file counterparts.
-In order to use this feature you must first set your site up to `Save Templates as Text Files <../../../templates/flat_file_templates.html>`_.
+In order to use this feature you must first set your site up to :doc:`Save Templates as Files </templates/templates_as_files>`.

 Synchronizing Templates with Text Files
 ---------------------------------------

 |Template Synchronize|

 Upon loading the page, any files in the designated template directory that meet the requirements will have associated templates created for them.
 All templates set to 'save files as templates' will be shown in